nexiality/documentation/commands/rdbms/index.md

    is usually used when executing a INSERT, DELETE or UPDATE statement.
 - `${...}.error` - retrieves the error message as a result of executing the associated SQL statement.
 - `${...}.data` - retrieves the resultset or dataset; usually only contains data for SELECT statements.
 To retrieve portion of the dataset,
   - use `${...}.data[1]` notation to retrieve a row of data (row index is zero-based)
-  - use `${...}.data[1].column-name` notation to retrieve the value of a specific cell.
+  - use `${...}.data[1].column-name` notation to retrieve the value of a specific cell
 - `${...}.cells[COLUMN_NAME]`
-  - ONLY APPLICABLE TO SELECTs.
+  - ONLY APPLICABLE TO SELECTs
-  - Retrieves data column-wise so that the values of the matching column (as specified via `COLUMN_NAME`) are retrieved, in the order of the rows returned from the query execution, as a list.
+  - Retrieves data column-wise so that the values of the matching column (as specified via `COLUMN_NAME`) are retrieved, in the order of the rows returned from the query execution, as a list
-  - For example, suppose a query returns a data set like this:  <br/>
+  - For example, suppose a query returns a data set like this:<br/>
     ![resultset](image/index_06.png)

     If this resultset is encapsulated in a variable named as `${result}`, then <br/>
     ![script3](image/index_07.png)

     would produce the following:<br/>
     ![](image/index_08.png)
-  - Note that some database vendors adhered to case sensitivity for column names.
+  - Note that some database vendors adhered to case sensitivity for column names
-- `${...}.columns` - retrieves the column names of the resultset.
+- `${...}.columns` - retrieves the column names of the resultset
-- `${...}.columnCount` - retrieves the number of columns in the resultset.
+- `${...}.columnCount` - retrieves the number of columns in the resultset
-- `${...}.rolledBack` - `true` or `false` to indicate whether the execution had resulted in a transaction rollback.
+- `${...}.rolledBack` - `true` or `false` to indicate whether the execution had resulted in a transaction rollback

 Note that many database vendors (and the corresponding database drivers) adhere to case-sensitivity so that column 'Address' is considered NOT THE SAME as 'address' or 'ADDRESS'.